 Admissions Rate: 33%

-Programs: Animation, Drawing and Painting, Extended Reality Design (XRD), Game Art, Graphic Design and Digital Media, Illustration, Illustration in Entertainment Design
+Programs: Animation, Drawing and Painting, Experimental Animation, Extended Reality Design (XRD), Game Art, Graphic Design and Digital Media, Illustration, Illustration in Entertainment Design

 The Laguna College of Art and Design offers an extensive foundation program for first-year students that provides thorough preparation for success in their chosen fields.
-LCAD has grown over time to include the seven undergraduate majors listed above as well as a graduate department.
+LCAD has grown over time to include the eight undergraduate majors listed above, as well as a graduate department.

 The campus is only about an hour from Los Angeles, so students have easy access to museums, galleries, the entertainment industry, graphic design studios, and much more.

-NewSchool of Architecture and Design — San Diego
+NewSchool of Architecture & Design — San Diego

 Programs: Architecture, Product Design, Interior Architecture & Design, Graphic Design & Interactive Media